 Paul knows very well that he will undoubtedly face more difficulties in the days and years to come.
 Therefore, he doesn't hesitate to say that he is hard pressed to know whether life or death is better.
 In fact, for Paul "to die is gain" and his desire "is to depart and be with Christ, for that is far better."

 But Paul has given up his own will.
 So he tells the Philippians that despite his willingness to face death, he must go on living, and working for their "progress and joy in the faith."
 He is their teacher, guide and example, and they need him.
 Though it's a struggle, he will continue to serve them.
 He will put aside his longing to be with the Lord so he can continue to teach the Philippians about the Lord.

-On the 21st we remember Saint Hilarion the Great.
-Inspired by Saint Anthony, Hilarion gave up the prosperous future for which his education had prepared him.
+Saint Hilarion the Great, inspired by Saint Anthony, gave up the prosperous future for which his education had prepared him.
 He went into the desert to face down demons and to become a friend of God through intense prayer and rigorous fasting.

 The desert fathers and mothers all had to wrestle with their personal temptations.
 But the history of Saint Hilarion includes some graphic details about his solitary life.
 We read that he, like many who went into that solitude, had to overcome "impure thoughts, vexations of the mind and the burning passions of the flesh."
 The history also tells us that when he was praying he would hear "children crying, women wailing, and the roaring of lions and other wild beasts."

 The terror inspired by such sounds and images in the arid desert, far from the reassuring company of other human beings, would make many people long for the city.
 Perhaps Hilarion sometimes yearned for the comforts and delights of Alexandria, where he had gone to school.
 Certainly he was fearful, and tempted to leave the desert.